One of the inconveniences of summer is how to deal with a pet that loves to be on the go with you when extreme weather threatens his or her safety.

-Nearly 100% of you said you leave them at home with the air conditioning running.
+Nearly 100 percent of you said you leave them at home with the air conditioning running.

-- Maria C., says she leave them home in the air conditioning.
+- Maria C., says she leaves her pets home in the air conditioning.
 “Too hot to be traveling with me in a car.”

 - Karen Z. says, “They’ll be lounging on my bed with the AC on.
 My horses will be in their stalls out of the sun with fans blowing on them.”